 If you have drops in blood pressure at other times that aren’t associated with eating, you may have other conditions unrelated to postprandial hypotension.
 Other causes of low pressure may include:

-As you digest a meal, your intestine requires additional flow of blood to work properly.
+As you digest a meal, your intestine requires additional blood flow to work properly.
 Normally, your heart rate would increase while your arteries that are supplying blood to areas other than your intestines would constrict.
 When your arteries narrow, the pressure of blood flow against artery walls increases.
 That, in turn, increases your blood pressure.

 These changes in your blood vessels and heart rate are managed by your autonomic nervous system, which also controls many other body processes without you having to think about them.
 If you have a medical condition that affects your autonomic nervous system, your heart rate may not increase, and certain arteries may not constrict.
 Blood flow will remain normal.